Problem Children Are Coming from Another World, Aren't They?: Manga

-Mondaiji-tach ga isekai kara kuru sou desu yo? is a seinen manga series that began serialization in Comp Ace with Nanamomo Rio as the illustrator.
-Covering volumes 1 and 2 of the light novel and ran alongside the anime, though outlasting it as the eighteen chapters were released once a month.
+Mondaiji-tach ga isekai kara kuru sou desu yo? is a manga series that began serialization in Comp Ace with Nanamomo Rio as the illustrator.
+Covering volumes 1 and 2 of the light novel, it ran alongside the anime, though outlasting it as the eighteen chapters were released once a month.
 The manga is more faithful to the light novel and has scenes the anime does not.